vasily-nazarov/France_Italy_far_right_MCA/README.md

 # France_Italy_far_right_MCA
 A research project that our group did for the course of "Enquete Sociologique" during the third year of bachelor's of sociology at Sorbonne University.
-The title of the project is "We Just Want Order - Political and Social Imaginaries of Far-Right Voters in Italy and France", unfortunately, the text is written in French, but I've also added a research project of this project in english just in case.
+The title of the project is "We Just Want Order - Political and Social Imaginaries of Far-Right Voters in Italy and France", unfortunately, the text is written in French, but I've also added a research project of this project in english just in case(but it doesn't have results since it's just a project).

 Data: European Social Survey wave 11

-Contents: Code_for_inter.R - the main code, there is also a text of the projects, visualisations and the english version of the research project
+Contents: Code_for_inter.R - the main code, there is also a text of the projects, visualisations and the research project in english

 Personal contribution: I wrote all of the code, made all of the visualisations and wrote: methodology part, supplementary variables analysis, limites and future of the research.
 Also I contributed to inventing the hypotheses and the MCA result part.